 - Privacy Impact Assessments (if applicable).

-The rules as set out in the GDPR are in itself a challenge for individual organisations, let alone the additional implications that arise for organisations operating in value chains.
+The rules as set out in the GDPR are in itself a challenge for individual organizations, let alone the additional implications that arise for organizations operating in value chains.
 The client-facing party, which is generally the so-called 'Data Controller', is and remains responsible for correct handling of personal data throughout the entire value chain.
 That is easier said than done, right?
 How can the Data Controller keep control of the personal data once it is spread across the value chain and processed by its chain partners?
-By individually approaching GDPR compliance, an organisation can only see what data is processed by direct partners in the value chain based on their direct communication channels.
+By individually approaching GDPR compliance, an organization can only see what data is processed by direct partners in the value chain based on their direct communication channels.
 In order to see whether data is processed correctly throughout the entire value chain, it is essential to look beyond direct business partners and consider the entire context of the product/service that is being offered, thereby creating a global optimum instead of a local optimum.

 Figure 1 shows a simplified version of the customer data journey for a fictive financial product.
 Immediate questions arise regarding GDPR compliance in this value chain situation.

 This example of personal data that is processed in the process of offering a financial product illustrates how difficult GDPR compliance can be in value chain situations.
-Just think about it: most of the rules as defined in GDPR are imposed on individual organisations, as well as the fines for non-compliance.
+Just think about it: most of the rules as defined in GDPR are imposed on individual organizations, as well as the fines for non-compliance.
 But with personal data moving back and forth through value chains, why keep approaching compliance individually?
-In an individual approach each organisation is re-inventing the wheel, so why not join forces to become GDPR compliant?
+In an individual approach each organization is re-inventing the wheel, so why not join forces to become GDPR compliant?

-An individual approach leads to inefficiencies (in terms of organisational resources such as time and costs) in the value chain, negative impact on customer experience (and especially potential reputational damage to client-facing parties) and unnecessary risks for all parties within the value chain.
+An individual approach leads to inefficiencies (in terms of organizational resources such as time and costs) in the value chain, negative impact on customer experience (and especially potential reputational damage to client-facing parties) and unnecessary risks for all parties within the value chain.
 Examples of risks are: